remix-run/remix-website/functions/app/routes/dashboard/docs/tutorial.deploying.md

 ## Deploying an express app:

-The app we just built is an express You can deploy this app anywhere you can deploy an express app.
+The app we just built is an express app.
+You can deploy this app anywhere you can deploy an express app.

 First run the build: